Installation

 Building & running in Docker

-Make sure you have enough space (default location is usually /var/lib/docker, required storage for standard pocl build is about 1.5 GB per container)
+Required storage for standard pocl build is about 1.5 GB per container)

 Build & start Pocl container